 Details of any related party transactions with councillors are collected annually.
 Two councillors are on the board of Active Life Ltd, who receive funding from the council to provide leisure services within the district.
+One councillor is on the board at East Kent Housing.
 Several councillors are trustees of groups that have received small amounts of grant funding during the year.